 ቋንጣ Quwanta (Ethiopian style beef jerky) and ጭኮ - chiko (Buttery-silky mouth full of joy snack) are the ultimate Ethiopian appetizers and pair them with Ethiopian style honey mead - (ጠጅ - tej); you'll definitely have your way to anybody's heart - man, woman, your dog- cat.
 It is not that complicated.

 As shown below, I used sirloin steak beef.
-Not to complicate the beef flavor, I seasoned it with salt and pepper and also applied mead - tej by occasionally spritzing directly on the meat while on the food hydrator, instead of mapping or marinating.
+Not to complicate the beef flavor, I seasoned it with salt and pepper and also applied mead - tej by occasionally spritzing directly on the meat while on the food dehydrator, instead of mapping or marinating.
 It turned out salty-savory-sweet, [melts in your mouth goodness] enough to entice the sophisticated palate.

 Growing up, I remember that we always had quwanta around the house and that the beef was left on open air to dry.
 It came out perfect, every time, then.